JungHoRan/JungHoRan/README.md

 I am particularly interested in:
 - **Speech Recognition and Analysis**: Including speech recognition and sentiment analysis.
-- **audio Recognition and Analysis**: Disease detection in medicine or abnormality detection of equipment in industry
+- **audio Recognition and Analysis**: Disease detection in medicine or abnormality detection of equipment in industry.
 - **Acoustic Signal Processing**: Enhancing audio experiences through innovative signal processing techniques.
 - **Semantic Communication**: Investigating ways to improve communication by focusing on the meaning conveyed.